gramener/gramex/gramex/apps/guide/deploy/README.md

     gramex service remove

-To start / stop / restart the application, go to Control Panel > Administrative Tools > View Local Services and update your service.
+To start / stop the application, go to Control Panel > Administrative Tools > View Local Services and update your service.
 You can also do this from the command prompt **as administrator**:

     gramex service start
     gramex service stop
-    gramex service restart

 Once started, the application is live at the port specified in your `gramex.yaml`.
 The default port is 9988, so visit <http://localhost:9988/>.
 If no